Niebla: an open-source code for modeling the extragalactic background light: Data analysis and results

 In Fig.~\ref{fig:emissivities} we compare our emissivities to those of Model A from~\citet{finke_modeling_2022}, shown as dashed black lines.
-This model yields results similar to our 2BB model in the MIR (corresponding to the bottom rows), which is expected given that both models utilize the same methodology for dust reemission and the same temperature for the black body in this regime.
+This model yields results similar to our 2BB model in the MIR (corresponding to the highest wavelengths $\geqslant 4.5$\,µm shown in the bottom row of Fig.~\ref{fig:emissivities}), which is expected given that both models utilize the same methodology for dust reemission and the same temperature for the black body in this regime.

 In Appendix~\ref{appendix:EBL_figure} we provide the redshift evolution of our EBL models, and compare these with established benchmark models.